laitanawe/nextflow-intermediate/_episodes/02-nextflow_scripting.md

 {: .language-groovy }

-In some cases can be useful to replace `if` statement with a ternary expression, also known as a conditional expression.
+In some cases, it can be useful to replace `if` statement with a ternary expression, also known as a conditional expression.
+Ternary operator in Groovy is used as a replacement of if-then-else statement.
+It simulates this behavior - If expression 1 is true, variable = expression2 else variable = expression3.
+It is the only operator in Groovy that takes three arguments.
 For example:

 ~~~
 println list ? list : 'The list is empty'